connexta/connexta.github.io/content/careers/_posts/2014-01-03-fullstack.md

 title: Full Stack Developer

-description:  Like to play both sides?
+description:  Love to do it all?
 Connexta is looking for full stack software developers to create and contribute amazing software.

 details: Develop free and open source software, primarily for the Codice Foundation Distributed Data Framework (DDF) project.
 Junior and senior positions are available.
 Salary is commensurate with expertise.